Holographic theory for continuous phase transitions -- the emergence and symmetry protection of gaplessness: 1+1D anomalous symmetry

 \subsection{Anomalous $S_3^{(2)}$ symmetry}

 The $\eGau_{S_3}^{(2)}$ topological order has anyons given by

 The potential condensable algebras of $\eGau_{S_3}^{(2)}$ topological order are given by

-The condensable algebra $\one\oplus a_1\oplus 2a_2$ is maximal, and gives rise to a gapped state that break the $S_3^{(2)}$ symmetry completely.
-The condensable algebra $\one\oplus a_2\oplus c$ is also maximal, and gives rise to a gapped state that break the $S_3^{(2)}$ symmetry down to anomaly-free $\Z_2$ symmetry.
+The condensable algebra $\one\oplus a_1\oplus 2a_2$ is Lagrangian, and gives rise to a gapped state that break the $S_3^{(2)}$ symmetry completely.
+The condensable algebra $\one\oplus a_2\oplus c$ is also Lagrangian, and gives rise to a gapped state that break the $S_3^{(2)}$ symmetry down to anomaly-free $\Z_2$ symmetry.
 These are the only two gapped states allowed by the anomalous $S_3^{(2)}$ symmetry.